Aggre7/Sparrow-x/README.md

 - 🔹 Using Spring Validator and a Validation Pipeline Behavior on top of Mediator.
 - 🔹 Using Springdoc Openapi for generating OpenAPI documentation in Spring Boot.
 - 🔹 Using OpenTelemetry Collector for collecting Metrics, Tracings, and Structured Logs.
-- 🔹 Using Kibana for Logging top of OpenTelemetry Collector.
+- 🔹 Using Loki for Logging.
-- 🔹 Using Jaeger for Distributed Tracing top of OpenTelemetry Collector.
+- 🔹 Using Tempo for Distributed Tracing.
-- 🔹 Using Prometheus and Grafana for monitoring top of OpenTelemetry Collector.
+- 🔹 Using Prometheus and Grafana for monitoring.
 - 🔹 Using Keycloak for authentication and authorization based on OpenID-Connect and OAuth2.
 - 🔹 Using Spring Cloud Gateway MVC as a Microservices' gateway.